 Arthritis is one of the most common orthopedic issues in dogs.
 In fact, it’s an umbrella term for abnormal changes and degenerative conditions caused by inflammation in joints.

 The main cause of arthritis is tissue damage caused by joint physical trauma, stress, infection, even the immune system disorder.
 The most common joint disorder is hip dysplasia.

 What really happens is that cartilage can’t be regenerated as fast as it’s wearing off.
 Because of that, the bony layer becomes more exposed to inflammation.

 That all leads to thickening of protection layer around the joint making it less elastic and mobile.

-Also, the blood vessels surrounding the inflamed joint become swollen and inflamed too, calcium deposits accumulate… It all makes the condition very painful, making our pets uncomfortable to move, even walk.
+Also, the blood vessels surrounding the inflamed joints become swollen and inflamed too, calcium deposits accumulate… It all makes the condition very painful, making our pets uncomfortable to move, even walk.